These concatenated narratives of forgery are anything but extensive. It was written to give a slight view into the world of forgery.

 The first case is known because it’s unanimously agreed upon that the controversy resulted in Michelangelo gaining a substantial amount of fame and employment.
 This happened in the 1490’s.
 There are two versions of what happened leading up to that moment.
 The popular account is that Michelangelo was alone responsible in creating a cupid sculpture, artificially aging it, and then selling it as an antique, hence creating a forgery.
 His reasoning for doing so is often said to have been financial, a struggling no-name artist trying to get a paycheck.
 The lesser known account is that it was the person who Michelangelo sold the statue to who was the one that attempted to pawn it off as a product of antiquity.
 Both scenarios are plausible given the limited information, as there are more examples of both of these things happening beyond this isolated case.
 This is one of the difficulties in labeling something as a forgery.
 Sometimes there is no intent to deceive when creating an imitative piece, and the deception only enters the scene when someone other than the creator intervenes.
 In the case of Michelangelo, the intervener would have knowingly introduced the deception, but in some cases misdating can happen unintentionally.

-The second case is specifically about the Laocoon, discovered in 1506, but it also mentions a handful of other allegedly antique statues that were possibly forged around this time too.
+The second case is specifically about the Laocoon, discovered in 1506, but it also mentions a handful of other allegedly antique statues that were possibly forged around this time.
 Lynn noted that along with Michelangelo having the motive and the means to create this, he also had the opportunity.
 And, in the words of Yola Schmitz (2018), “Opportunity not only makes a thief, but also a forger”.[25, p.168] That quote is good to keep in mind when exploring this field.
 Lynn covered the case in detail and I suggest you read that as a starting point to learn more than what I’ve shared here.

 Otto Kurz mentioned that “The forgers of classical antiquities in the Renaissance period were no narrow specialists”.[3, p.79] He went on to say that out of all the fields in which they forged antiquities, that of forging busts of Roman emperors was the largest.
-This field of scholarship does appear to me to be, at the least, poorly accessible, scarcely represented, and seriously underdeveloped.
-And as I often note, the field dealing with art forgery is sizably larger than that dealing with literary forgery.

-I want to take a moment to focus on the Fasti Capitolini, which was discovered in 1564 and has since held a reputation as one of the fundamental sources for our modern conception of Roman chronology.
-The reason for its importance is because it contains a list of Roman consuls, who were chairmen of the Roman senate who had control over the Roman army and had the greatest amount of legal power, and also a list of other important figures.
+I want to take a moment to focus on the Fasti Capitolini, which was discovered in 1546 and has since held a reputation as one of the fundamental sources for our modern conception of Roman chronology.
+The reason for its importance is that it contains a list of Roman consuls, who were chairmen of the Roman senate who had control over the Roman army and had the greatest amount of legal power, and also a list of other important figures.
 Consuls have been one of the main sources used for Roman chronology.

 Matthew Parker (1504-1575) was Archbishop of Canterbury and patron to the production of classical forgeries.
 He’s also been accused of conjuring a fictional characters and acting as though it was a real person.
 He had writers, drawers, painters, cutters, limners, and bookbinders all within his budget.
 He also offered his counterfeiting services to other people.
 Laurence Nowell (1530-c.1570), an associate of Parker and the best Anglo-Saxon scholar of his day, was a forger too.[11, p.17]